espocrm/documentation/docs/administration/bpm-events.md

 Stops the flow until a specific signal catched.
 Placeholders can be used in a signal name.

+!!! note

-Note: Signal name can not be empty.
+    Signal name can not be empty.

 See [more info](bpm-signals.md) about signals.